nathancahill/rollup-multiple/README.md

 ## Notes

 There's a PR open to merge this functionality into Rollup CLI, see [#1389](https://github.com/rollup/rollup/pull/1389).
-Meanwhile, I'll try to maintain this, tracking new Rollup releases.
+This PR has now been merged.
+Do not use Rollup-Multiple.

 There's no optimizing done to run two builds in parallel, they are simply rolled at the same time.
 The total difference between the two codebases is about 10 lines of code to handle the case where the config is an array.